 A glittering jewel at the edge of the desert, set on a string of islands in the brilliant turquoise water of the Arabian Gulf, the United Arab Emirates capital is the quieter cousin to showy, neighboring city Dubai.
 But it's no less impressive.
-Anywhere along the eight-kilometer-long waterfront Corniche offers a good base to make the most of an Abu Dhabi vacation, putting you close to the arts district of Saadiyat Island and business and shopping hub Al Maryah Island, home of the luxury mall, The Galleria.
+Anywhere along the eight-kilometer-long waterfront Corniche offers a place to find a hotel and make the most of an Abu Dhabi vacation, putting families and couples close to the arts district of Saadiyat Island and business and shopping hub Al Maryah Island, home of the luxury mall, The Galleria.

 Where to Stay for Luxury

 Luxury hotels abound in Abu Dhabi, and you'll find a wide variety near the prime Corniche area.
 The Emirates Palace is one of Abu Dhabi's top hotels, pampering guests with deluxe Arabian hospitality.
 Each room in the massive hotel includes private butler service.
 There's gold everywhere; it's even dusted on top of the signature Palace Cappuccino, served on a silver tray in the lobby's Le Café.
 Also near the Corniche, Le Royal Meridien Abu Dhabi beckons visitors with a rooftop-revolving restaurant offering 360-degree city views.